D-Roberts/icd-gen/README.md

         - Start debug step-by-step:
             - 1. Debug archi with some known loss.
 [WIP]
                 - add some init to begin with
-                - use MSE on space score and clean label only [done]
+                - use MAE on space score and clean label only [done]
                 - retain only emebd and linears [done]
-                - next - need to make debug dataset small and easy a la Karpathy but not quite (one batch is too little)
+                - next - need to make debug dataset small and easy a la Karpathy but not quite (one batch is too little) [done]
+            - 2. Dev new loss.
+            [DR self talk: this stuff is so cool I don't even care if it gets published that much anymore.
+Ok I do care but still.]

     *0. Code for models on the new patch structure datagen (priority 2)